pudelyna/http-server/README.md

 Implementation
 -------------------------
-For implementing this HTTP server application I used JSE6 and log4j 1.2.17 in order to implement the logging functinality.
+For implementing this HTTP server application I used JSE6 and log4j 1.2.17 in order to implement the logging functionality.